Lua de Mel: Plot

-Lili is happy with her family, until the death of her adoptive mother brings out her true origins.
-In an attempt to find out who she really is, Lili decides to come to Portugal, thinking that Ângela would be her sister.
-When she arrives in Penafiel, Lili meets Renato França, a singer with a career turned upside down and serious financial difficulties.
+In an attempt to find out her true parentage, Ângela's apparent long lost sister Lili decides to come to Portugal.
+When she arrives in Penafiel, she meets Renato França, a singer with a career turned upside down and serious financial difficulties.
 The chemistry between the two is explosive and they spend the night together.
-Verónica and Ângela discover that Lili is rich and draw up a plan to take advantage of her money, inventing that she is Ângela's daughter and that she has a terminal illness.
-Thus, the villain asks Lili to get her out of jail and help her recover the High Note.
+Verónica and Ângela discover that Lili is rich and draw up a plan to take advantage of her money, claiming that Verónica is Ângela's daughter and that Verónica has a terminal illness, to get her to help them be released from jail.